miklevin/MikeLev.in/_posts/2023-05-10-adding-python-version-parameter-support-to-drinkme-for-snowflake-snowpack.md

 headline: Exploring the Possibilities of Python Version Parameter Support with DrinkMe and Snowflake Snowpack
 description: Explore the power of Snowflake's Snowpack data warehouse with Python 3.8 support.
 Learn how to set up a parameterized .bat file to install the Snowflake connector and access the data in a familiar Python environment.
 Discover the advantages of manipulating terabytes of data without pulling it down to your local machine.
 keywords: Python, Version, Parameter, Support, DrinkMe, Snowflake, Snowpack, MOZ, Links, Data, SEOs, Content, Auto-Generated, AI, Industry, Ziff Davis, Jupyter Notebook, Experiential, Internal Clients, Abstract, Fictional, Sites, Brand, Impact, Rapidly Changing, Streamlit, Visualization, Lazy Loading, Terabytes, Query, APIs, Cloud, Data Warehouse, Marketplace, Copilot,
-categories: seo, python, jupyter, ai, drinkme
+categories: jupyter, drinkme, python, seo, ai
 permalink: /blog/adding-python-version-parameter-support-to-drinkme-for-snowflake-snowpack/
 layout: post
 ---

-So what brings this up?
-Well, the conceptual enemy at MOZ is the perception in the industry that it's anything less than a top-tier offering, ***STILL*** after all these years.
-The MOZ Links data is so top-notch and I think I can give that fact more visibility in a series of articles.
-I think I want to keep rolling out article after article that forges a new path for SEOs in a new landscape, mostly characterized by staying competitive in light of infinite content of steadily increasing quality.
-The quality of auto-generated content will get better and better across everywhere it will make somebody money.

-There's also a many-headed hydra of industry-related issues, such as the rise of AI and what to do.
-I'm not giving anything away by saying part of my solution is to have first-hand experience with all the many pieces that may be in play.
-It's a surveying of the landscape and a gathering of the reins.
-It's a re-assertion of the brand and a re-assertion of my ability to have an impact in a rapidly changing field.

-I want to just produce a series of Jupyter Notebook deliverables, alternating between experiential stuff for real Ziff Davis properties and internal clients, and then more abstract or fictional sites for the public.
+I'm producing a series of Jupyter Notebook deliverables, alternating between experiential stuff for real Ziff Davis properties and internal clients, and then more abstract or fictional sites for the public.
 Working for MOZ and helping to sell MOZ products, I can be much more free with deliverables.

 YES!
 That's the story.
 That's the Hello World!
 I've got to keep tension in that